MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Files/Microsoft.Graph.Beta.Files.md

 ### [Remove-MgBetaDriveItemPermission](Remove-MgBetaDriveItemPermission.md)
 Remove access to a DriveItem.
-Only sharing permissions that are not inherited can be deleted.The inheritedFrom property must be null.
+Only sharing permissions that are not inherited can be deleted.\nThe inheritedFrom property must be null.

 ### [Remove-MgBetaDriveItemRetentionLabel](Remove-MgBetaDriveItemRetentionLabel.md)
 Delete navigation property retentionLabel for drives